 Thailand Honeymoon Itinerary

-The first place to visit during your Thailand honeymoon is the city in which your trip to Thailand will most likely start.
+Thailand is arguably one of the best country to spend your honeymoon in Asia.
+So let’s start with the city your Thailand honeymoon is most likely to start in.
 For people traveling to Thailand or Southeast Asia for the first time, Bangkok is the perfect place to start your trip.

-Although Bangkok is, on the one hand, a typical big city with skyscrapers, shopping centers, and party miles, you can also find many unique Thailand sights here.
+Although Bangkok is, on the one hand, a typical big city with skyscrapers, shopping centers, and party miles, you can also find many unique sights and some of the most important Thailand landmarks here.

 One of the most beautiful temples you can visit in Thailand’s capital is the Wat Benchamabophit or Marble Temple.
 But other temples, such as The Wat Pho are definitely worth a visit as well.